github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

     runs-on: ubuntu-latest
     needs: [build_a,build_b]
     steps:
-    - run: echo "This job will run after build_a and buil_b have finished"
+    - run: echo "This job will run after build_a and build_b have finished"

   deploy_ab:
     runs-on: ubuntu-latest
     needs: [test_ab]
     steps:
     - run: echo "This job will run after test_ab is complete"
 ```
 {% endraw %}
 </td>
 </tr>
 </table>

+For more information, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds)."

-### Scheduled Jobs
+### Scheduling workflows

-Both GitLab and {% data variables.product.prodname_actions %} allow you to run workflows at a specific interval.
-In GitLab, pipeline schedules are configured with a UI, while in GitHub Actions, you can trigger a workflow on the scheduled interval with the "on" key.
+Both GitLab CI/CD and {% data variables.product.prodname_actions %} allow you to run workflows at a specific interval.
+In GitLab CI/CD, pipeline schedules are configured with the UI, while in {% data variables.product.prodname_actions %} you can trigger a workflow on a scheduled interval with the "on" key.

-For more information, see "[Scheduled events](/actions/reference/events-that-trigger-workflows#scheduled-events)."
+For more information, see "[Events that trigger workflows](/actions/reference/events-that-trigger-workflows#scheduled-events)."

-### Variables and Secrets
+### Variables and secrets

-GitLab and {% data variables.product.prodname_actions %} support setting environment variables in the configuration file and creating secrets using the GitLab or {% data variables.product.product_name %} UI.
+GitLab CI/CD and {% data variables.product.prodname_actions %} support setting environment variables in the pipeline or workflow configuration file, and creating secrets using the GitLab or {% data variables.product.product_name %} UI.

-For more information, see "[Using environment variables](/actions/configuring-and-managing-workflows/using-environment-variables)" and "[Creating and using encrypted secrets](/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)."
+For more information, see "[Environment variables](/actions/reference/environment-variables)" and "[Encrypted secrets](/actions/reference/encrypted-secrets)."

 ### Caching

-GitLab and {% data variables.product.prodname_actions %} provide a method to manually cache files in the configuration file.
+GitLab CI/CD and {% data variables.product.prodname_actions %} provide a method in the configuration file to manually cache workflow files.

-Below is an example of the syntax for each system.
+Below is an example of the syntax for each system:

 <table class="d-block">
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
-GitHub Actions
+{% data variables.product.prodname_actions %}
 </th>
 </tr>
 <tr>